 Law and ethics

-American society has reached its breaking point with companies that act unethically.
-It is more important than ever for professionals to understand and employ business practices that are respectful, fair and contribute to the good of society.
+It is more important than ever for business professionals to understand and employ practices that are in compliance with the law and with ethical norms.

-In addition, law and ethics coursework provides a solid grounding in business law, so that no matter what area of business students eventually pursue, they are aware of the legal boundaries and issues that may affect their work.
-All students receive a foundation in contract law and the fundamental rules governing business organizations, such as agency, partnerships, limited liability companies and corporations.
+Law and ethics coursework provides a solid grounding in the legal principles surrounding the organization, governance and practice of businesses.
+No matter what area of business students eventually pursue, they are aware of the legal boundaries and issues that may affect their work.
+They come to understand the fundamental rules governing contracts and business organizations, such as agency, partnerships, limited liability companies and corporations.

 Students who have a deeper interest in law and ethics — or who may plan on attending law school after college graduation — can take specialized legal courses on topics such as international business, employment and sports, as well as a class about international business ethics.
 This coursework can lead to a minor.